 In a small bowl, combine sugar, cornstarch, and water.
 Mix well and set aside.

-In a large skillet set to medium heat, add avocado oil or any neutral oil and fry black bean paste for 2-3 minutes stirring constantly.
+In a large pan on medium heat, add vegetable oil or any neutral oil and fry black bean paste for 2-3 minutes stirring constantly.
 Pour black bean paste and oil into a separate bowl, leaving about 1 tablespoon of oil in the pan.
 Strain and discard the excess oil and reserve the black bean paste.
-Frying the black bean paste in oil helps to remove the bitterness.
-Do not skip this step.

 Fry pork belly in the same oiled pan until cooked and browned on edges.
 This pork fat will make the sauce extra delicious so don't pour it out.